-The Designated Emphasis in Global Nutrition is a cross-disciplinary program that allows Ph.D. students to receive specialized training in the area.
+The Designated Emphasis in Global Nutrition is a cross-disciplinary program that allows Ph.D. students to receive specialized training in three major fields of knowledge: global nutrition, epidemiology and biostatistics, and social and behavioral sciences.
 Students completing this program receive a formal notation on their degrees.

 Our mission is to train the next generation of scientists and critical thinkers to be able to evaluate and tackle nutritional problems affecting lower income communities or disadvantaged groups globally.
 Our faculty and students conduct research in the United States and abroad.